When it comes to the health and wellbeing of their pets, most owners are willing to spare no expense.

 Source: Grata

-The vast majority of companies operating in the pet care industry are independently owned, offering a wealth of opportunities for investors.
+While public companies and their subsidiaries comprise over half of the pet care industry by ownership, the vast majority of companies operating in the space are independently owned. offering a deep pool of opportunities for private market investors.

-Currently, there are over 18,000 private companies that are ripe for acquisition.
-Middle-market companies account for 15% of industry share.
+Currently, there are over 40,000 private companies that are ripe for acquisition.

 Segment Distribution